 Sue Storm

-Vanessa Kirby's Sue appears in a handful of shots across different settings: at Avengers Tower with her family, a close-up of her emitting a force field, a shot in the underwater Talokan environment, and a quieter moment where she embraces Johnny.
+Vanessa Kirby's Sue appears in a handful of shots across different settings: at Avengers Tower with her family, a close-up of her projecting a force field, a shot in the underwater Talokan environment, and a quieter moment in which she embraces Johnny.

 With Doom after her son, Franklin, Doomsday is shaping up to be another heart-wrenching storm for the Richards/Storm family.

-She's also shown in the background when M'Baku and Ben shake hands, which was previously edited in the earlier released trailer to not include any of the characters present.
+She's also shown in the background when M'Baku and Ben shake hands, which was previously edited out of the earlier released trailer.

 Johnny Storm